 One of its narrow-body aircraft have been retired and five more would follow by the end of the month.

-This will lead to a reduction of 37 percent of its share of the local market and four percent of the international market but is meant as part of cost-saving measures.
+This will lead to a reduction of 37 percent of its share of the local market and four percent of the international market.

 – African News Agency (ANA)